project-ida/two-state-quantum-systems/src/04-TBD.md

 Image(filename='parity.png')
 ```

-If we imagine starting a simulation with 0 bosons and the two state system in its + state, i.e. |0,+>, then Fig 3 suggests that:
+If we imagine starting a simulation with 0 bosons and the two state system in its + state, i.e. |0,+>, then Fig 6 suggests that:
 1. there are connections (albeit indirect) from |0,+> to many different states with many more bosons, e.g. $|0,+> \rightarrow |1,-> \rightarrow |2,+> \rightarrow |3,-> \rightarrow |4,+> ...$.
 2. there are some states that are not accessible at all if we start in the |0,+> state

 On 1.
-This implies that there indeed exists a mechanism inside the Hamiltonian to achieve the down conversation that we saw hints of earlier.
+These indirect connections provide a mechanism to achieve the down conversation that we saw hints of earlier.

 On 2.
 The Hamiltonian appears to be composed of two separate "universes" that don't interact with each other.
-In our energy level diagram we have both universes present - perhaps if we separate them we'll only see anti-crossings in the plots.
+In our energy level diagram (Fig 2) both universes are present - perhaps if we separate them we'll only see anti-crossings in the respective plots.

 What separates these universes is a form of [parity](https://en.wikipedia.org/wiki/Parity_%28physics%29).
 Parity is not particularly intuitive and a full discussion of it is somewhat involved and takes us deep into the topic of transition [selection rules](https://en.wikipedia.org/wiki/Selection_rule) - we'll come back to this another time.

-For now, the the important things to note are [how the parity operator $P$ acts on the system](https://iopscience.iop.org/article/10.1088/0305-4470/29/14/026):
+For now, the the important thing to note is [how the parity operator $P$ acts on the system](https://iopscience.iop.org/article/10.1088/0305-4470/29/14/026):
 - for the two state system $P |\pm> = \pm1|\pm> $, i.e. parity operator is the same as $\sigma_z$
 - for [the field](https://ia801608.us.archive.org/11/items/TheParityOperatorForTheQuantumHarmonicOscillator/partity_article.pdf) with $n$ bosons $P |n> = -1^n |n>$, i.e. the parity is $-1^n = e^{i\pi n}$

+Note, that we can use QuTiP's [`expm`](http://qutip.org/docs/latest/apidoc/classes.html#qutip.Qobj.expm) function to create the exponential operator from the number operator $n = a^{\dagger}a$.
 The combined parity is made by multiplying the two together.
-We can use QuTiP's [`expm`](http://qutip.org/docs/latest/apidoc/classes.html#qutip.Qobj.expm) function to create the exponential operator from the number operator $n = a^{\dagger}a$.
 Let's see this in action:

 ```python
 sz = h["sz"]